Oshimia/liveSplitEvents/README.md

-# Custom script to get live events from LiveSplit
+# Custom Firebot script to get live events from LiveSplit
 Creates a TCP connection to the [LiveSplit Remote Plugin](https://github.com/Lordmau5/LiveSplitRemotePlugin).
 Simply copy the livesplitEvents.js file into your Firebot scripts folder to user, or you can make a new one following the steps below.

+Worth noting that the LiveSplit Remote Plugin *does* send the current timer data, which I have not yet integrated into the script in any meaningful way.

 ### Setup
 1. Create a new repo based off this template (Click "Use this Template" above) or simply fork it